-No. Topic Objective(s) Management Action Timing 6.
+No. Topic Objective(s) Management Action Timing 5.
+Operational Monitoring Program Ensure that Eni's management measures for the Cova-1 drilling program are effective in minimising environmental harm.
+Ensure that the Cova-1 drilling program complies with applicable legislation and regulations.
+Enable the implementation of contingency measures, if required.
+Develop an Operational Monitoring Program for the Cova-1 drilling program in consultation with DNMA.
+Implement the Operational Monitoring Program and provide a report to DNMA upon completion of the program.
+Prior to Drilling Throughout the drilling program 6.
 Socio-economic development Ensure that opportunities for Timor-Leste businesses and communities are maximised in line with Eni's resource requirements for the Cova-1 drilling program.
 Conduct ongoing stakeholder consultation to identify opportunities and build capacity to source goods, materials, services and labour from Timor-Leste.
 Throughout the drilling program 7.
 Emergency Planning and Response Ensure that adequate emergency response procedures and resources are in place to minimise the environmental impacts of an incident e.g. oil spill.
-Develop and implement an Emergency Management Plan (MP) and an OSCP for the Cova-1 drilling program.
-The Emergency MP and OSCP will be developed in consultation with the DNMA, Eni's contractors and appropriate emergency response authorities and resource centres.
-The Emergency MP and OSCP will be tested and reviewed at least once during the drilling program.
+Develop and implement an Incident Management Plan (IMP) and an Oil Spill Response Manual (OSRM) for the Cova-1 drilling program.
+The IMP and OSRM will be developed in consultation with the DNMA, Eni's contractors and appropriate emergency response authorities and resource centres.
+The IMP and OSRM will be tested and reviewed at least once during the drilling program.
 Prior to Drilling During the drilling program 8.
 Training and awareness Ensure that all personnel are aware of their responsibilities towards the management of environmental and social impacts.
-Provide training to all Eni and contractor personnel on the requirements of Eni's Environmental Management Plan, specifically the environmental and social sensitivities of the project; Eni's management objectives and commitments; and obligations of all personnel towards the management of impacts in their areas of responsibility.
-Provide training to all Eni and contractor personnel on Eni's OSCP.
-Prior to Drilling 9.
+Provide training to all Eni and contractor personnel on the requirements of Eni's EMP, specifically the environmental and social sensitivities of the project; Eni's management objectives and commitments; and obligations of all personnel towards the management of impacts in their areas of responsibility.
+Provide training to all Eni and contractor personnel on Eni's OSRM.
+Prior to Drilling

+No. Topic Objective(s) Management Action Timing 9.
 Auditing Ensure that Eni's environmental and social performance objectives for the Cova-1 drilling program are met.
 Conduct an environmental compliance audit against the drilling EMP.
 During the drilling program 10.
 Stakeholder consultation To maintain open and transparent communication between Eni and its stakeholders.
 Deliver a presentation on the proposed drilling program to the key stakeholders.
-Incorporate stakeholder feedback and comments into the EMP for the proposed drilling program.
-Prior to Drilling
+Prior to Drilling Incorporate stakeholder feedback and comments into the EMP for the proposed drilling program.

-INTRODUCTION 1.0
+1.0 INTRODUCTION